Rahan-M/Grade_Predicting_AI/README.md

 # Grade_Predicting_AI
 Beginners Task for GDSC inductions
 I'm using the following information to predict a student's grades
 i.
-Absences (0 to 93)
+Absences (numeric: from 0 to 93)
-ii.
-Study time
-iii free time
-iv Going Out With Friends
-v Travel Time
-vi Failures
-vii health

-From these I will choose the best 5 predictors as a side project I might even find out which is the best predictor.
+ii.Weekly Study time (numeric: 1 - <2 hours, 2 - 2 to 5 hours, 3 - 5 to 10 hours, or 4 - >10 hours)

+iii free time (numeric: from 1 - very low to 5 - very high) or second period grade (numeric: from 0 to 20)

+iv Failures (numeric: n if 1<=n<3, else 4)

+v health (numeric: from 1 - very bad to 5 - very good)

 And we will be predicting G3